Basic orientation

 Event season

 A few schools hold early events in August just to explain the process, so go to a couple.
-Full event calendars are published in late August, and sign-ups open over the following weeks.
-From September on you're visiting: tours, open houses, student panels.
-Log a quick read after every one while it's fresh.
-Those notes become essay and interview material later.
+Full event calendars are published in late August and sign-ups open over the following weeks, with SFUSD's tour calendar opening in the fall.
+From September on you're visiting tours, open houses, student panels, and shadow days, and knowing what to look for turns the blur into signal you can actually read.
+Debrief with your student after every one while it's fresh.
+Those notes become essay and interview material at some schools, and at the lottery schools they're how you decide your ranking order.

 October through January